Encoder-Only Image Registration: Methodology

 \section{Methodology}

-In this section, we begin by reviewing the Horn-Schunck (H-S) optical flow equation and explain how neural networks operating under the L-H assumption facilitate the production of image features that satisfy the H-S assumption.
+In this section, we begin with preliminaries which review the H-S optical flow equation and explain how neural networks operating under the L-H assumption facilitate the production of image features that satisfy the H-S assumption.
 We then introduce the large-deformation diffeomorphic model, followed by a detailed description of our EOIR framework, including its network architecture and loss functions.